Blueforcer/awtrix3/README.md

 ![GIF-230324_161917](https://user-images.githubusercontent.com/31169771/227567565-3780ee83-1158-4371-9390-fd03a7873496.gif)
 </div>

-AWTRIX Light is an open‑source custom firmware for the [Ulanzi Smart Pixel clock TC001](https://www.ulanzi.com/products/ulanzi-pixel-smart-clock-2882) wich lives on your smarthome.
+AWTRIX Light is an open‑source custom firmware for the [Ulanzi Smart Pixel clock TC001](https://www.ulanzi.com/products/ulanzi-pixel-smart-clock-2882) which lives on your smarthome.

 It is ready to use straight out of the box, with time, date, temperature, and humidity pages pre-installed.
 You don't need to do anything other than turning it on to start using these features.